thiwanka-wickramage/Mysql-Backup-Restore-JavaProgram/README.md

 mysqldump -h --port -u --password= --add-drop-database -B -r \
 ```

-**In this java program we are using these commonds parameters to create a backup.**
+**In this java program we are use these parameters to create a backup.**
 ```
 mysqldump               -> This .exe file located in your mysql installation directory bin folder.
                            ex C:\..\\bin\\mysql\\mysql..\\bin\\mysqldump